 Twilight Movies: Leveled off in North America, but gaining momentum internationally

 For the record, here are the (unadjusted) worldwide figures of the previous Twilight movies: Catherine Hardwicke's Twilight (2008) with $392.61m; New Moon, with $709.82m; David Slade's Eclipse, with $698.49m; and Bill Condon's Breaking Dawn Part 1, with $712.17m.
 Worldwide total for the Twilight movie franchise to date: $3.264 billion.
 With the exception of Twilight, which starred only Kristen Stewart and Robert Pattinson, every other Twilight Saga movie starred Stewart, Pattinson, and Taylor Lautner.

-Something worth mentioning is how the international vs. domestic percentages have changed in the last four years: Twilight, 50.9% international; New Moon, 58.2%; Eclipse, 57%; Breaking Dawn Part 1, 60.5%; Breaking Dawn Part 2, 64.2% after four weekends.
-Looking at both the total worldwide grosses and the international vs. domestic percentages, it becomes clear that whereas the Twilight movies have either plateaued or lost some stamina in North America (or at least in the United States), they have — with the exception of Eclipse — continued to gain momentum internationally.
+Something worth mentioning is how the international vs. domestic percentages have changed in the last four years: Twilight, 50.9 percent international; New Moon, 58.2 percent; Eclipse, 57 percent; Breaking Dawn Part 1, 60.5 percent; Breaking Dawn Part 2, 64.2 percent after four weekends.
+Looking at both the total worldwide grosses and the international vs. domestic percentages, it becomes clear that whereas the Twilight movies have either plateaued or lost some stamina in North America (or at least in the United States), they have – with the exception of Eclipse – continued to gain momentum internationally.

 Kristen Stewart, Robert Pattinson, and Taylor Lautner star in Breaking Dawn Part 2